 The lead

-- Kew Gardens proposes “Libex” hybrid.
+- Kew Gardens proposes the “Libex” hybrid.
 Researchers pitched a liberica-excelsa cross as a heat- and disease-tolerant alternative to arabica, aimed at lowland farms losing yield to warming (Daily Coffee News; Sprudge).

 - Indonesia’s 2026 production seen down 8%.
 The drop, flagged in this week’s recap, points to tighter supply and firmer prices on Sumatra and Java lots later this year (Perfect Daily Grind).